 Option 1: This is the similar to XnAP signaling.
 When receiving MT-SDT Information from anchor gNB, the receiving gNB can further decide to trigger MT-SDT procedure.
 In case of split gNB, the gNB-CU sends MT-SDT Indicator and optional MT-SDT Data Size to gNB-DU.
 Then the gNB-DU can finally decide to encode MT-SDT Uu paging based on its implementation.

+9.3.1.XX MT-SDT Information

+This IE indicates MT-SDT information.